ernestdpeterson/myWebsite/newWebsite/distribution/googleMaps/readme.md

 The purpose of this app is to display a full page map with location markers and list of locations (and make me pull all my hair out).

-I took the "full page" pat rather literal because I didn't scroll down to see the pictures of the project in the rubric. :-)
+I took the "full page" path rather literal because I didn't scroll down to see the pictures of the project in the rubric. :-)

 ### Instructions